rern/RuneAudio_Addons/guideline.md

 insert/append with SEARCH itself in $string:
-    must be after comment to the same SEARCH (avoid commented after insert) must be combined with insert/append to the same SEARCH (avoid double insert)
+    must be after comment to the same SEARCH (avoid commented after insert) must be combined with insert/append to the same SEARCH (avoid double insert) insert/append with SEARCH in the just inserted/appended line number will shift to another +1
 ```